korningf/cso-git/README.md

-# Aegis-git
+# CSO-git

-Aegis-Git is a GitBash portable POSIX augmented with the MSYS2 PacMan package manager.
+CSO-Git is a GitBash portable POSIX augmented with the MSYS2 PacMan package manager.

 ![gitbash-pacman](gitbash-pacman.png)